Long QT syndrome: Arrhythmia termination

 Arrhythmia termination involves stopping a life-threatening arrhythmia once it has already occurred.
 One effective form of arrhythmia termination in individuals with LQTS is placement of an implantable cardioverter-defibrillator (ICD).
-Also, external defibrillation can be used to restore sinus rhythm.
-ICDs are commonly used in patients with fainting episodes despite beta blocker therapy, and in patients having experienced a cardiac arrest.
-As mentioned earlier, ICDs may be used also in patients considered at high risk of life-threatening arrhythmic events.
+External defibrillation can be used to restore sinus rhythm.
+ICDs are commonly used in patients with fainting episodes despite beta-blocker therapy and in patients who have experienced a cardiac arrest.
+As mentioned earlier, ICDs may also be used in patients considered at high risk of life-threatening arrhythmic events.

-With better knowledge of the genetics underlying LQTS, more precise treatments hopefully will become available.
+With a better understanding of the genetics underlying LQTS, more precise treatments will hopefully become available.

 Outcomes

-Genotype and QT interval duration are the strongest predictors of outcome for patients with LQTS.
-These have been combined to create an externally validated risk score calculator, estimating a 5-year risk for each individual patient, which can help physicians to identify patients at the highest risk of life-threatening arrhythmic events.
+Genotype and QTc interval duration are the strongest predictors of outcome for patients with LQTS.
+2022 European Society of Cardiology clinical practice guidelines have endorsed the use of independently validated risk score calculator, called 1-2-3-LQTS-Risk Calculator, which allows to calculate individual 5-year risk of life-threatening arrhythmic events.

 For people who experience cardiac arrest or fainting caused by LQTS and who are untreated, the risk of death within 15 years is around 50%.
-With careful treatment this decreases to less than 1% over 20 years.
+With careful treatment, this decreases to less than 1% over 20 years.
 Those who exhibit symptoms before the age of 18 are more likely to experience a cardiac arrest.